You need this ebook if you're female and...

 Imogen shows us how to only need carryon baggage when we travel by plane.
 Now that really is traveling light!
 And if you've ever had your baggage go astray (as I did once for an important business meeting), you can understand why this is a good plan.

 Other topics include...

-I've now used Imogen's travel packing tips for 3 trips (2 of my own, 1 for a friend).
+I've now used Imogen's travel packing tips for many of my own trips and also for helping clients.
 Here's a picture of the travel wardrobe I helped my friend (and fellow image consultant), Maria, come up with (it includes the clothes she wore on the plane).
 She was packing for 2 seminars, one in the US and one in Canada in May with an informal business meeting in LA in-between.